Skip to main content

 The upgrade log archive contains all the logs generated by the upgrade-related Pods

-After the upgrade ended, Harvester stops collecting the upgrade logs to avoid occupying the disk space.
+After the upgrade ends, Harvester stops collecting the upgrade logs to avoid occupying the disk space.
 In addition, you can click the Dismiss it button to purge the upgrade logs.

 The upgrade log archive contains all the logs generated by the upgrade-related Pods